Hartlepool: Council

-After boundary changes introduced in 2019, Hartlepool is now divided into 12 electoral wards, each of which elects three councillors who make up the 36 councillors of the Borough Council.
+After boundary changes introduced in 2019, the borough is now divided into 12 electoral wards, each of which elects three councillors who make up the 36 councillors of the borough council.

 Members of Parliament

 Hartlepool is represented in the House of Commons by one Member of Parliament.
-The current MP for the Hartlepool constituency is Jill Mortimer of the Conservative Party.
-She was elected at the 2021 Hartlepool by-election with 51.9% of the vote.
+The current MP for the Hartlepool constituency is Jonathan Brash of the Labour Party.
+He was elected at the 2024 general election with 46.2% of the vote.

-Members of parliament for Hartlepool since 1945 have been:
+Members of Parliament for Hartlepool since 1945 have been:

 Mandelson, the MP between 1992 and 2004, resigned to take up a role in the European Commission.
-On 13 October 2008 he was created Baron Mandelson of Foy and Hartlepool following his appointment as Secretary of State for Business, Enterprise and Regulatory Reform in the British Government.
+On 13 October 2008, he was created Baron Mandelson of Foy and Hartlepool following his appointment as Secretary of State for Business, Enterprise and Regulatory Reform in the British Government.